 In some instances, an additional reader may be added to the committee.
 This reader is typically included for a specialized review of specific sections of the dissertation.
-Candidates may request an additional reader for several of reasons; most often it is done to include someone connected with the candidate's work site (a supervisor, mentor, etc.).
+Candidates may request an additional reader for several reasons; most often it is done to include someone connected with the candidate's work site (a supervisor, mentor, etc.).
 Additional readers are not required to sign off on the dissertation manuscript or on the defense assessment; their role represents one of a professional courtesy in support of the student's research, applying their specific content or methodological expertise to the student's topic area.

-The additional committee member may be selected from inside or outside the university, provided that the person holds an earned doctorate in their field of expertise, is approved by the major advisor and by the DBA Director, and has expertise in the problem of practice area or methodology.
+The additional committee member may be selected from inside or outside the university, provided that the person holds an earned doctorate in their field of expertise, is approved by the major advisor and by the DBA director and has expertise in the problem of practice area or methodology.
 The major advisor and the student consult regarding the selection of the additional committee member.

-All external committee members require approval from both the major advisor and program director.
-Once the major advisor has approved, send name and current resume of external candidate to the program director (copy major advisor), and include a justification for including this person onto your committee.
+Once the student has discussed the external reader with the major advisor, the student should request final approval of the reader, by sending name and current resume of external candidate to the program director (copy major advisor), and include a justification for including this person onto your committee.